Apply for Election Judge Jobs

 - Enjoy assisting and serving diverse populations

-- Fluency in Somali, Spanish, Hmong and/or American Sign Language (desired)
+Fluency in Somali, Spanish, Hmong, Oromo, and/or American Sign Language is desired.

 Election Judge Pay

-Election judges can choose to volunteer or can be paid to serve, including for completing required training before Election Day.
+Election judges can choose to volunteer or can be paid to serve, including pay for required training.

 Minneapolis election judges are paid an hourly wage to attend a training class and for service on Election Day.
-The current hourly wage is $12.60 per hour, and is increasing to $13.30 per hour on Aug.
-1.
+The current pay rate $17.15 an hour.

 Your employer may:

 - Reduce your salary or wages by the amount you are paid as an election judge during the time you are away from work